manudeo/wetlandmapper/paper.md

 # Acknowledgements

 The author acknowledges the ISRO–IIT Kanpur Space Technology Cell and WWF-India for funding the original research underlying both methods, and the Google Earth Engine team for providing cloud-computing access.
 The author is a Newton International Fellow funded by The Royal Society, London, and gratefully acknowledges this support.
 The facilities and support provided by Aberystwyth University are also duly acknowledged.

+## AI Assistance

+Development of this software package was assisted by Claude (Anthropic), an AI language model, for tasks including code scaffolding, packaging configuration, continuous integration setup, docstring writing, and debugging.
+The scientific methodology, classification algorithms, spectral index thresholds, and validation are based entirely on the author's prior peer-reviewed work [@singh2021hydrogeomorphic; @singh2022basin; @singh2022integrating], and all scientific content, design decisions, and results presented here are the author's own.

 # References